vtman/VSTseed/README.md

 Conversion of a reference genome to the proposed binary format.
 The reference genome is in FASTA format.
 The code was tested with the human reference genome <a href="http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/GRCh38.p13.genome.fa.gz">http://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_37/GRCh38.p13.genome.fa.gz</a>

 Reference genome files may contain long contiguous subsequences of symbol <b>N</b> which may not be used for read alignment algorithms.
 Therefore those subseqiences are removed.
 On the other hand, sequences for two neighbouring chromosomes may be too close to each other, so we pad each chromosome (or other separated sequences in FASTA files) with extra <b>N</b> symbols.
-In order to know the orginal positions we create an index file.
+In order to know the original positions we create an index file.

 <h3>Parameters</h3>